K9 Nose Work®

 Inclusive by Design

 Dogology nose work is intentionally inclusive.
 Some students choose to compete, and that is fully supported.
 Others participate purely for enrichment, confidence-building, or enjoyment—and that is equally valued.
-This is a no-negativity environment: comparison, judgment, and competitive pressure are not part of the culture here.
-Good sportsmanship, curiosity, and kindness are expected from everyone.

 Supportive, Approachable Instruction & Respect for Dogs and People